rathena/vsce-rathena-language-support/README.md

 ## Special thanks

-This extension was initially ported from [JoWei's language-athena](https://github.com/JoWei/language-athena) for Atom editor.
+This extension was initially ported from [JoWei's language-athena](https://github.com/JoWei/language-athena) for Atom editor and published via VS Marketplace by secretdataz, a member of the rAthena Dev Team.
+The [repository](https://github.com/secretdataz/athena-language-support) was then archived and is no longer maintained.
+This extension is now maintained by the rAthena Dev Team.